Manager of School Partnerships

 - Knowledge of and commitment to K-12 education reform, including a willingness to work on behalf of schools of all types – including District, charter, and private – in the face of organized resistance to reform

-- Ability to assess a school’s areas of strength and weakness
+- Ability to assess a school’s and talent programs areas of strength and weakness

 - Strong interpersonal and communication skills and ability to lead and motivate others